dylankenneally/dotfiles/README.md

 cp settings.json ~/Library/Application\ Support/Code/User/settings.json
 ```

-## Details: once the software above is installed, run this for a typical setup

-### After Brew has been installed (on macOS)
+## Detailed setup

+Install the software above, then cherry pick from below

+### Typical brew packages

 The following packages are installed via `brew`, to install all of them run `brew bundle` - this will install them from the [Brewfile](./Brewfile).